rakin31/FunGameWithC/README.md

 Requirements:
   Windows (for sound playback).
   A C compiler (e.g., GCC or MSVC).
-  The sound file (Luke-Bergs-Paradise-chosic.com_.wav) included in the project directory.
+  The sound file (Luke-Bergs-Paradise-chosic.com_.wav) can be found from the following google drive link: https://drive.google.com/drive/folders/1COdlyi9EILTMHqqwlGJkJEynAkTXEAua?usp=sharing.
+Put this file on the same folder with game.cbp file.

 Feel free to try out the game and enjoy the music while solving this puzzle! 🎉